 - Specify how you want to process the coverage results.

-- Create tests for the target code, if you are going to measure code coverage for testing.
+- Generate test or run the test generators for the target code, if you are going to measure code coverage for testing.

 - Configure code coverage measurement in the desired run/debug configuration.